1 Part Course |

 Part One

-• Recognising the difference between price and valuation
+• Advanced Business Valuations begins by recognising the difference between price and valuation

-• Problems with calculating terminal value and long-term growth rates
+• Problems calculating terminal value and long-term growth rates:

 • alternatives to the classic terminal value perpetuity